-• Headless automation (Puppeteer, Playwright, GitHub Actions) missing --use-gl=desktop flags
+• Headless automation (Puppeteer, Playwright, GitHub Actions) launched without the --use-gl=desktop flag.

-• Mobile/low-memory devices that aggressively reclaim canvas contexts
+• Mobile and low-memory devices that aggressively reclaim canvas contexts under memory pressure.

 python